The Group Board

 Brian is a Non-Executive Director of Birmingham Children's Trust.

 Brian is the author of two books, including the Amazon bestselling career guide, How to Find Your Vital Vocation.

 Simon has worked in the social housing sector since the mid 1990s.
 His career has included spells at several large housing associations, and he has also worked as a regulator and lender to the sector.
-Simon is currently Finance Director at PA Housing based in Leicester.
-In his spare time Simon acts as a parent governor at a small village primary school, where he chairs the finance committee.
+Simon is currently Resources Director at PA Housing based in Leicester.
+Simon also serves as a voluntary trustee at Linkage, a charity which provides support to people with learning disabilities throughout Lincolnshire and East Yorkshire.

 Yasmin has worked in social housing for over 30 years for national housing regeneration agencies in both investment and regulation roles.
 She believes everyone has a right to a decent, affordable home in a safe environment.

 Yasmin has worked with both housing associations and local authorities to deliver affordable housing projects in the North West and delivered national programmes including Decent Homes.